mitranim/wordplay/readme.md

 thikn (trying to use that dense skull) © M

-"the existence of a 'succubus' implies the existence of a 'sucsphere' and 'sucpyramid'" © LJ
+"existence of a 'succubus' implies existence of a 'sucsphere' and 'sucpyramid'" © LJ

 minipulate © M